 - 1. Reference Alberta Chicken Producers Marketing Regulation 3/2000: - a.
 Section 2(3): Ownership Interest a change in Ownership Interest occurs when there is: - i.
 A change in the individual quota holder; - ii.
 A change in the individuals of a partnership; or - iii.
 A change in the shareholders of a corporation - b.
 Section 18: Requires the Reallocation of Quota application be submitted to the Board for approval. - c.
-Section 32: Provides for a reduction and cancellation of quota due to varying circumstances.

-2. Reallocation of Quota may occur between an/a:

-✓ Individual to Individual ✓ Partnership to Individual
+Section 32: Provides for a reduction and cancellation of quota due to varying circumstances. - 2.
+Reallocation of Quota may occur between an/a: - ✓ Individual to Individual - ✓ Individual to Partnership - ✓ Individual to Corporation